Skip to main content

 }

-const { wallet, signature, message } = result;
+const { wallet, signature, message } = result.data;

 // 3.
 Verify the signature on your backend